tysker/Datamatiker3Semester.io/mavenguide.md

 * **install:** install the package into the local repository, for use as a dependency in other projects locally
 * **deploy:** done in an integration or release environment, copies the final package to the remote repository for sharing with other   developers and projects.

+There are two other Maven lifecycles of note beyond the default list above.
+They are

+* **clean:** cleans up artifacts created by prior builds
+* **site:** generates site documentation for this project

+Phases are actually mapped to underlying goals.
+The specific goals executed per phase is dependant upon the packaging type of the project.
+For example, package executes jar:jar if the project type is a JAR, and war:war if the project type is - you guessed it - a WAR.

+An interesting thing to note is that phases and goals may be executed in sequence.
 ___

 ## Plugins Maven